MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Export-ExchangeCertificate.md

 ### -Password
 The Password parameter specifies the password for the private key or chain of trust in the exported certificate file.
 To import the exported certificate file on another server, you need to know the password.

-This parameter uses the syntax (ConvertTo-SecureString -String '\<password\>' -AsPlainText -Force).
-Or, to be prompted to enter the password and store it as a variable, run the command $password = Read-Host "Enter password" -AsSecureString, and then use the value $password for this parameter.
+This parameter uses the syntax `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
+Or, to be prompted to enter the password and store it as a variable, run the command `$password = Read-Host "Enter password" -AsSecureString`, and then use the value $password for this parameter.

 ```yaml
 Type: SecureString